 4. Nurture Your Customers to Improve Retention and Match Them With New Products and Services

 We’ve talked a lot about how to leverage your current customer base to charm new leads.
-A mistake that many companies make, however, is failing to acknowledge the opportunity for growth that exists within their current customer base.
+A mistake that many companies make, however, is failing to acknowledge the opportunity for growth that exists within their current customer base to drive product adoption.

 An easy and effective way to do that is by entering your customers into automated nurture campaigns that share best practices about your product and offer the opportunity to learn about new products and/or services.
 You can then track engagement to automatically segment customers that are prime upsell or cross-sell opportunities and enter them into relevant campaigns to help them learn more about these new options.